 Our annual Calabrio Customer Connect (C3) event has wrapped, and we are still feeling the buzz of excitement.
-For us, C3 is not only a time to share our vision for the future, but to hear the business challenges our customers are trying to solve and which best practices they are using to get the insights they need—and we think we succeeded in both.
+For us, C3 is not only a time to share our vision for the future, but to hear the business challenges our customers are trying to solve and which best practises they are using to get the insights they need—and we think we succeeded in both.

 Over the last week, we covered a lot of ground, met some wonderful people, heard from our incredible customers, partners, and industry experts about how Calabrio is helping them catalyze growth, and even hosted a Prince-themed bash that had everyone partying like it was 1999.
 We are so grateful for every person who planned and attended the event, because it was the collective ideas and effort that made C3 worthwhile.

 According to a CEI report, nearly 86 percent of customers will actually pay for a better experience, which is a huge indicator of where your priorities should lie.
 And don’t forget that 82% of customers have left a company because of a bad customer experience.
-In order to remain competitive, your company must deliver an experience that meets or exceeds expectations—and that starts in the contact center.
+In order to remain competitive, your company must deliver an experience that meets or exceeds expectations—and that starts in the contact centre.
 By aligning your brand promise with your marketing message, you can cultivate customer engagement that will ultimately lead to growth and future success.

 An engaged team of agents is more likely to build great relationships with your customers.
 Over 80% of customers say a happy employee improves the customer experience.
-As with any job, contact center agents need purpose and job satisfaction in order to stay engaged.
-By setting expectations, developing a path to success, providing the right tools, and publicly recognizing high performers, you can create the kind of environment where agents are motivated and engaged and, in turn, deliver the level of service your customers expect.
+As with any job, contact centre agents need purpose and job satisfaction in order to stay engaged.
+By setting expectations, developing a path to success, providing the right tools, and publicly recognising high performers, you can create the kind of environment where agents are motivated and engaged and, in turn, deliver the level of service your customers expect.

 While complaints are never fun for those who handle them, they truly are an opportunity to hear directly from customers about the issues they’re experiencing.
 Complaints are your company’s chance to turn those grievances into a positive experience.
 By training your team to listen to customers, validate their frustrations, offer a sincere apology, and fix the problem, you can build the kind of customer trust that results in loyal long-term relationships.